teawithfruit/teatime/README.md

 # Teatime
-A module to generate a json map of choosen website.
+A Node.js module to generate a json map of a choosen website.

 ##How to use
 ```